SamidZond/Practic/README.md

-#     h1 align="center">                        Hello, my name is Dmitry and you have landed on the page with my work </a>
+# Hello, my name is Dmitry and you have landed on the page with my work
 # Have a good time
 # Practical work

 <a href="BackendApi/BackendApi/Controllers/WeatherForecastController.cs" > Pract1 </a>